 *The Law School reserves the right to vary the following list and, in particular, the right to withdraw and add modules.
 Note that timetabling considerations may also restrict choice.

 The LL.M.
 (International and Comparative Law) is taught over a period of one academic year, commencing in September.
 The year is divided into two semesters during each of which students are required to take three modules.
 Each module is offered in one semester only and involves 22 hours of classwork.

 Various forms of assessment are utilised in the different modules.
-Where modules are assessed by way of examination, s the examinations are scheduled at the end of each semester, in January and April/May.
-Students may be required to take Supplemental examinations in late August/early September.
+Where modules are assessed by way of examination, the examinations are scheduled at the end of each semester, in December and April/May.
+Students may be required to take Supplemental examinations in August/September.
 In addition, all students must complete a research dissertation over the academic year on an approved theme.
 These dissertations must be submitted on or before the end of June.

 Having successfully completed this programme, students should be able to: